quan678/Car_Price_Modeling_Analysis/README.md

 # Car Market Analysis

 ## Overview
 This project is dedicated to analyze the car market and predicts car values based on a variety of attributes such as make, model, year, and specifications.
-The project's mainly focus on comprehensive data cleaning, exploratory data analysis (EDA) to derive insights and predictive accuracy.
+The project mainly focus on comprehensive data cleaning, exploratory data analysis (EDA) to derive insights and predictive accuracy.

 ## Objectives
 - **Data Cleaning:** Standardize and clean the dataset to ensure accuracy and usability for analysis.